icewm - lightweight X11 window manager

 The icewm package includes several programs:

 The actual window manager.
 It positions application windows on screen and decorates them with borders.
-It gives input focus to the current active application. icewm supports three different focus modes: click to focus, sloppy mouse focus and a custom user-definable focus mode. icewm also draws a small task bar at the bottom of the screen, which gives easy access to programs, to active applications, and to a small set of monitoring applets.
+It gives input focus to the current active application. icewm supports different focus modes, which are explained below.
+It draws a small task bar at the bottom of the screen, which gives easy access to programs, to virtual desktops, to active applications, and to a small set of monitoring applets.

 icewm-session(1) is the preferred program to start the IceWM system.